 Equivalence tests enable you to determine whether two levels have essentially the same effect, from a practical perspective, on the response.
 In other words, an equivalence test tests whether the difference is smaller than the practical difference.

 The Compare Means data table provides results for both tests of practical difference and tests of practical equivalence.
 Each row compares a response across two levels of a categorical factor.
 Results of the pairwise comparisons are color-coded to facilitate interpretation.
-See Practical Difference for a description of how the practical difference is specified.
-See Example of Tests of Practical Significance and Equivalence for an example.
+See for a description of how the practical difference is specified.
+See for an example.

 The Compare Means data table contains a script that plots Practical LogWorth by Relative Practical Difference.
 Relative Practical Difference is defined as the actual difference divided by the practical difference.